 - Spend unplugged time with your family: Spend every day for about an hour with your family without any digital distraction.
 Share how your day was and have meaningful conversations.

 - Open up: When someone shares his or her intimidate feelings or experience, listen to them patiently and also share yours.
 Empathy is a two-way channel.

 - Start with one person: Try understanding one person for truly who they are.
 Try to understand their perspective of the world.
 Have good conversations with them and try to observe and feel them.
 That’s where you can start.

 We can grow our understanding on purpose through practice.
 Empathy is a beautiful skill that protects our humanity.
 Make it your choice to practice empathy everyday.
 Trust me, it will change the way you view the world.
 We all have the natural desire to connect.
 Building empathy, considering the perspectives of others, and opening ourselves to uncomfortable conversations can make that happen.

 Was the article helpful?
 Learn infinity have many other blogs which might interest you.
-Go through https://learninfinity.co/ for more information.
+Go through https://learninfinity.co/blog/ for more.